minkymorgan/bytefreq-awk/README.md

                                means the profiler will output it's metrics to STDOUT (standard out) be sure to use a fully qualified name if you wish the output to be written to a different folder.

+# Usage - charfreq

+This program relies on the unix command "od" and turns each byte in the file into an octet.

+The awk program then reports these in a human readable format.
+It use is in understanding how to configure parsers for your data.

+Do you set linefeed, or carriage returns, or both?
+Is the data in ASCII or EBCDIC?
+Are their odd binary characters in the file?
+Are there troublesome backticks in the file?

+example:

+     od -cb testdata/testdata.tab | awk -f charfreq.awk | sort -n

+# Usage - fieldprofile.awk

+This program helps to prove your parsers worked.
+It counts the fields per row, and reports on them.
+If your parsers failed, you will see there are some rows with the wrong number of fields.
+(These rows can be silently dropped by many programs - best to handle them explicity)

+    awk -F"\t" -f fieldprofiler.awk testdata/*.tab | column -t -s $'\t'

+example output:

+    filename                RowCount  NumFieldsSeen
+    testdata/testdata.tab   1         0
+    testdata/testdata.tab   1         12
+    testdata/testdata.tab   1         5
+    testdata/testdata.tab   49        16
+    testdata/testdata2.tab  1         0
+    testdata/testdata2.tab  1         12
+    testdata/testdata2.tab  1         5
+    testdata/testdata2.tab  49        16
+    testdata/testdata3.tab  1         0
+    testdata/testdata3.tab  1         12
+    testdata/testdata3.tab  1         5
+    testdata/testdata3.tab  49        16